-This sauce can be stored in the refrigerator and served in posole, over tamales, over enchiladas, or in anything else for which you’d typically buy a can of red enchilada sauce.
+This sauce can be stored in the refrigerator and served in our Tamale Party Posole, over tamales, over enchiladas, or in anything else for which you’d typically buy a can of red enchilada sauce.
 The level of spiciness can be controlled by the combination of California and New Mexico chilies you choose to use (see cook’s note below).

 My dad learned how to make red chili sauce from his grandmother — our Nana — who raised him from childhood.
 Nana immigrated to the United States from the state of San Luis Potosi, Mexico, in 1915, settling in southern California by 1920.